Image via Wikipedia

 Charcoal grills: Ah yes, the old standby.
-Good old fashioned charcoal.
+Good old-fashioned charcoal.
 We all have memories of dad pouring out the bag of black briquettes, spraying the lighter fluid on and then one single match igniting the entire mound with a ‘whoosh’ of flame.
 When it comes to tailgating, many will swear that going charcoal is the only way to go.
 The main argument to support this claim is that the flavor and texture of the meat cooked on a charcoal grill is the best.
-Also, a another reason the charcoal camp advocates going the old fashioned way is that when tailgating, charcoal grills are smaller, lighter and easier to transport to the party in the parking lot.
-Unlike your gas grill at home that may contain a ‘smoker box’ for mesquite chips, most portable gas grills do not have one.
+Also, another reason the charcoal camp advocates going the old-fashioned way is that when tailgating, charcoal grills are smaller, lighter, and easier to transport to the party in the parking lot.
+Unlike your gas grill at home which may contain a ‘smoker box’ for mesquite chips, most portable gas grills do not have one.
 Charcoal grills can handle those wood chips.
 Just sprinkle them on the coals and you are in business.

-Gas Grills: The main benefits of tailgating with a gas grill is speed, convenience and control.
+Gas Grills: The main benefits of tailgating with a gas grill are speed, convenience, and control.
 Gas grills are fast in that they light instantly and can warm up to cooking temperatures within five minutes.
-This is great for those last minute tailgaters that arrive to the tailgate party after you have and still want something to eat.
+This is great for those last-minute tailgaters that arrive at the tailgate party after you have and still want something to eat.
 You can always fire the grill back up and within minutes be on your way to grilling.
-Cool down on a gas grill is more convenient as well making packing up before heading into your event faster and easier.
-Another advantage to gas grilling it that it affords you more control over the heat applied to your meat.
+Cooling down on a gas grill is more convenient as well making packing up before heading into your event faster and easier.
+Another advantage to gas grilling is that it affords you more control over the heat applied to your meat.
 Charcoal grills only offer one temperature but gas grills can be as hot or cool as you prefer.
-Others may add that gas grills allow you to ‘taste the meat, not the heat’ because they claim that charcoal grills may deposit traces of coal tar on your food.
-For the environmentally conscience tailgater, gas grills are also considered cleaner for the environment since it does not produce ashes and puts out less carbon monoxide than charcoal grills.
+Others may add that gas grills allow you to ‘taste the meat, not the heat because they claim that charcoal grills may deposit traces of coal tar on your food.
+For the environmental conscience tailgater, gas grills are also considered cleaner for the environment since it does not produce ashes and put out less carbon monoxide than charcoal grills.

-A quick summary for both the pros and cons of charcoal and gas grilling.
+A quick summary of both the pros and cons of charcoal and gas grilling.

 Pros – Flavor, size/space conscience, less expensive, mesquite chips easier to use

-Cons – Longer time to heat up, messy clean up, lack of heat control, must cook when coals are hot, many stadiums prohibit charcoal grills.
+Cons – A longer time to heat up, messy cleanup, lack of heat control, must cook when coals are hot, many stadiums prohibit charcoal grills.

-Pros – Lights fast, better heat control, cook for long or short period of time, cooling time quicker than charcoal, no coal tar on food, less carbon monoxide.
+Pros – Lights fast, better heat control, cook for a long or short periods of time, cooling time quicker than charcoal, no coal tar on food, less carbon monoxide.

 Cons – Less flavorful food, ‘wet heat’ texture and flavor, more expensive.